-The market prices of our ADSs on Nasdaq and our ordinary shares on the SIX may be highly volatile and could also be negatively influenced by adverse developments affecting the general economic or investment climate.
-In addition, geopolitical factors such as war, pandemics or acts of terrorism may indirectly adversely affect the market prices of our ADSs on Nasdaq and of our ordinary shares on the SIX.
+The market prices of our ADSs and our ordinary shares may be highly volatile and could also be negatively influenced by adverse developments affecting the general economic or investment climate.
+In addition, geopolitical factors such as war, pandemics or acts of terrorism may indirectly adversely affect the market prices of our ADSs and of our ordinary shares.